gvrlab/ntt2ntt/README.md

 * nttWriter.py, to write cluster files(.clu) to ntt Neuralynx files.
 * scriptWriter.py, to write an matlab script which will be used by pipe.sh to run MClust and get feature files(.fet.n)...
 * pipe.sh, to do everything @ once!

+#Notes:

+* Keep in mind that you need to make files executable before being able to run them ( chmod +x foo.sh) and probably correct the path to your python for .py files.
+* You can also run different scripts sepaprately.
+For example, one can do :
+        $ ./nttWriter.py /path/to/data
+in order to write cluster information (.clu) to .ntt files.